hparmar2907/hparmar-dataviz-portfolio/final-project-part-three.md

 - young adults preparing for higher education.

 These are individuals directly affected by shifts in wages, inflation, and tuition costs.
 To better understand this group, I developed three personas during Part III: a current student balancing work and expenses, a recent graduate repaying loans, and a prospective student evaluating affordability.
 These personas helped test whether the story addressed the questions and concerns that matter most to them.
+This audience is directly impacted by rising living and education costs, so designing a story that is clear, relatable, and easy to understand was essential to ensuring the insights were meaningful for them.

 ### User Research Insights